chrisly42/mc68000-asm-plugin/README.md

 It adds a language parser with syntax highlighting, referencing and refactoring support, and a few more features.

-I'm an Amiga retro democoder, and the lack of a plugin for M68k was the motivation to write one.
+I'm an Amiga retro democoder (among other things), and the lack of a plugin for M68k was the motivation to write one.
 Also, diving deep into custom language plugins has a steep learning curve.

 When I started the plugin in July 2021, I was not aware of the [M68k plugin efforts by Jetbrains employee Yann Cébron](https://github.com/YannCebron/m68kplugin) who has been working on the same topic for quite some time.
 At the time of writing, his plugin however, has not been release yet.
 Nevertheless, it has a lot of